zli868/Dietary-planning/readme.md

 run 'data/Non-linear-Solver-Gekko.ipynb'

-the linear_prog_solver.ipynb and Non-linear-Solver-Gekko.ipynb is located in data folder.
+Note:the linear_prog_solver.ipynb and Non-linear-Solver-Gekko.ipynb is located in data folder.
 Open them in a jupyter notebook and run the solver in each cell to get the output of the dishes to produce.